 - Uber Premier: 3 points per A$1 spent

-This includes Uber rides taken by Australian members both at home and when overseas, as well as Uber Eats deliveries abroad.
+This includes Uber rides taken and Uber Eats orders delivered by Australian members both at home and when overseas.

 Uber Rewards' New Zealand members earn points as below: